 The key moves of the framework and strategies contained within this draft Master Plan report are recommendations for achieving the desired high quality planning outcomes within Westmead South.
-The draft Master Plan does not enact the proposed changes - this will be done via a Planning Proposal, which will be prepared following the Phase 2 Community Consultation public exhibition of the draft Master Plan.
+The planning proposal has been prepared, which is informed by the draft Master Plan and the relevant technical studies, enacting the proposed planning control changes.